Flat Tire Repairs - After Driving on Flat Run-Flat Tires(Lea en español)

 Therefore, Tire Rack recommends driving the slowest safe speed below 50 miles per hour and the shortest distance to a service provider's facility.

-Unfortunately when it’s time to consider repair, even a trained tire specialist may be unable to confirm internal structural damage resulting from a run-flat tire having been driven in a severely underinflated or zero pressure condition.
-Such damage may not be visible on the surfaces of the tire’s exterior sidewalls or interior liner making it impossible to determine tire suitability for repair or reuse.
+Unfortunately, when it's time to consider repair, even a trained tire specialist may be unable to confirm internal structure damage resulting from a run-flat tire having been driven in a severely underinflated or zero pressure condition.
+Such damage may not be visible on the surfaces of the tire's exterior sidewalls or interior liner, making it impossible to determine tire suitability for repair or reuse.
 Because of this, Tire Rack and many tire manufacturers recommend replacement of run-flat tires driven in a severely underinflated or zero pressure condition.

-The RMA is an industry association whose membership includes most major domestic and foreign manufacturers selling tires in the United States.
-The RMA collectively establishes the foundation of industry policies, from which the tire manufacturers can specify their company’s exact position.
+The USTMA is an industry association whose membership includes most major domestic and foreign manufacturers selling tires in the United States.
+The USTMA collectively establishes the foundation of industry policies, from which the tire manufacturers can specify their company's exact position.

-The RMA makes available training presentations and workshop posters to assist tire technicians with the steps necessary to properly repair tires.
-Each tire manufacturer specifies RMA tire repair procedures must be followed precisely to have any tire repair deemed proper.
+The USTMA makes available training presentations and workshop posters to assist tire technicians with the steps necessary to properly repair tires.
+Each tire manufacturer specifies USTMA tire repair procedures must be followed precisely to have any tire repair deemed proper.

-While basic RMA tire repair procedures remain the same for run-flat tires as non-run-flat tires, many tire manufacturers had issued specific policies that supersede RMA’s standard reparability policies.
+While basic USTMA tire repair procedures remain the same for run-flat tires as non-run-flat tires, many tire manufacturers have issued specific policies that supersede USTMA's standard reparability policies.

 Selected Tire Manufacturer's Policies for Run-Flat Tire Repair

 The following list summarizes tire manufacturers' repair policies, however it should be noted that every tire manufacturer that consents to repair, does so only after the punctured tire has passed a thorough exterior and interior examination.